Jimmie Hall

 Jimmie Randolph Hall (born March 17, 1938) is an American former Major League Baseball outfielder and left-handed batter who played eight seasons in the big leagues.
 A two-time All-Star, Hall made his debut with the Minnesota Twins (1963–66), followed by stints with the California Angels (1967–68), Cleveland Indians (1968–69), New York Yankees (1969), Chicago Cubs (1969–70) and Atlanta Braves (1970).

 Early life

 Hall was born on March 17, 1938, in Mount Holly, North Carolina.
-At six years old, he was doing farmwork behind a plough.
+By six years old, he was doing farmwork behind a plough.
 He was a star baseball player at Belmont High School, and in American Legion baseball under coach Lawrence "Crash" Davis.
 In 1954, his American Legion team was runner up in the American Legion World Series.
 His father, James Hall, convinced Hall to pursue a baseball career.